 The QPs have not reviewed the royalty agreements nor independently verified the legal status of the royalties and other potential incumbrances.
-The QPs have fully relied upon, and disclaim responsibility for, information supplied by GoldMining experts and experts retained by GoldMining for this information through the following documents.
-This information was provided as a series of letters from GoldMining:
+The QP has fully relied upon, and disclaim responsibility for, information supplied by U.S. GoldMining experts and experts retained by U.S. GoldMining and its parent, GoldMining for this information through the following documents.
+This information was provided as a series of letters from U.S. GoldMining: